alibaba/yalantinglibs/README.md

 [中文版](./website/docs/zh/guide/what_is_yalantinglibs.md)

-yaLanTingLibs is a collection of C++20 libraries, now it contains struct_pack, struct_json, struct_pb, easylog, coro_rpc, coro_http and [async_simple](https://github.com/alibaba/async_simple), more and more cool libraries will be added into yaLanTingLibs(such as http.) in the future.
+yaLanTingLibs is a collection of C++20 libraries, now it contains struct_pack, struct_json, struct_xml, struct_pb, easylog, coro_rpc, coro_http and async_simple, more and more cool libraries will be added into yaLanTingLibs(such as http.) in the future.

 The target of yaLanTingLibs: provide very easy and high performance C++20 libraries for C++ developers, it can help to quickly build high performance applications.